dkamyshov/ts-astroturf-tools/README.md

 - Regex-based parser is used to extract CSS class names.

-  TypeScript compiler API is synchronous, while `css-modules-loader-core` API is asynchronous (Promise-based), which means that it is impossible to reuse the latter for the purpose of parsing CSS in Language Service plugin.

 - Limited support for imports

   Supported extensions: `.tsx`, `.ts`, `.js`.